A Method of the Quasidifferential Descent in a Problem of Bringing a Nonsmooth System from One Point to Another: Conclusion

 \section{Conclusion}

 The paper is devoted to developing a direct ``continuous'' method for a nonsmooth control problem.
 The problem of bringing a system with a nondifferentiable (but only quasidifferentiable) right-hand side from one point to another is considered.
 The admissible controls are those from the space of piecewise continuous vector-functions which belong to some parallelepiped at each moment of time.
+The proposed approach can be applied to nonsmooth optimal control problem in Lagrange form (additionally the integral with a quasidifferentiable integrand is to be minimized).
 The problem of finding the steepest (the quasidifferential) descent direction was solved and the quasidifferential descent method was applied to some illustrative examples.
-The method is original and is qualitatively different from the existing methods as most of them are based on direct discretization of the original problem.
+The method is original and is qualitatively different from the existing methods since the majority of them are based on direct discretization of the original problem.
 The main and new idea implemented is to consider phase trajectory and its derivative as independent variables and to take the natural relation between these variables into account via penalty function of a special form.
-This idea gives possibility to calculate the quasidifferential of the minimized functional and eventually to obtain the steepest descent direction.
-As computational effort of the method proposed is rather high, the goal of the future research is to improve computational efficiency.
-Another goal is to applicate the main ideas presented to other control problems.
+This idea gives possibility 1) to obtain qualitatively new optimality conditions in nonsmooth optimal control problem in pointwise form (which may be effectively checked at discrete time moments), 2) to calculate the quasidifferential of the minimized functional and eventually to construct the steepest descent direction method for solving this problem.